 Physical Allocated Silver will be provided by a Gold dealer (it is rare to find a dealer exclusively dealing in Silver or a Gold dealer who doesn’t also do Silver).
 This can be in sizes from 5 grams up to 5 kilograms, the price will be based on the spot price but will include costs for production, shipping, insurance and a profit margin.
 Depending on the size of the order margins can vary from 70% for a 5 gram bar down to less than 5% for a larger order.
 Remember that VAT must be added on all Silver purchases!

 Paper Silver, mining stocks and ETF’s can be bought through a broker or trader and there are literally 1000’s to choose from.
 To reduce margins you can trade yourself, though I would recommend that you get sufficient training before undertaking this venture.
 Again there are 100’s of courses out there on options, stocks and puts, all with their own patented money making methods.

 Physical Unallocated Silver can be bought online, there are a few companies out there doing this.
 Consideration should be given to the margins for both buying and selling and if there are any joining or subscription fees.
-Unallocated Silver Bullion companies only deal in 400 oz bars so if you wish to take delivery of your bar you will need around £13,000 for one.
+Unallocated Silver Bullion companies only deal in 400 oz bars so if you wish to take delivery of your bar you will need around many thousands for one bar.

 Physical Allocated Silver can be purchased from a Gold dealer, as mentioned before the pricing will be based upon the order size.
 Ensure you buy from a reputable dealer with a proven history.
 Ring around to get the best price, its easy to compare if you’re trying to buy the same amount of Silver from each dealer.
 Do remember prices fluctuates each minute so you’ll need to be quick!